MENU

 I breed for quality, not quantity.
 Health and good temperament are my top priority.

-I selectively pair up my ge
+I selectively pair up my gerbils to improv

 I breed for quality, not quantity.
 Health and good temperament are my top priority.